shved270189/golf_bags/README.md

 ```

 ## App running
-See requirements before if you have troubles.
+See requirements below if you have troubles.
 ```bash
 rake db:create # create database
 rake db:seed # add seed data to database